amfibiya17/amfibiya17/README.md

 During my time at Makers, I have fallen in love with coding and am excited to bring my passion and enthusiasm to a new role.

+In non-code life (sounds so unrealistic now), I had the opportunity to change countries twice - moving from my motherland Ukraine to Russia when I was 10, and then to the UK 19 years later, to learn new languages - Ukrainian, Russian and English (and basic French), to start everything from scratch here in England.
+And now to change career and fall in love in what I am doing.

 ---